fernandopalafox/fernandopalafox.github.io/content/truth.md

 But in avoiding these feelings I've repeatedly made friends with people that don't value me for who I am, only for what I do in the service of an identity they like.
 Letting go of these relationships has been really hard, but it is the best way forward for everyone involved Figure out who the good friends are and cut out the bad ones.
-And if any feelings of selfishness or guilt stops you from doing this, consider the toxic role you serve in their lives, and do it for them.
+And if any feelings of selfishness or guilt stop you, consider the toxic role you serve in their lives, and do it for them.

 Instead, surround yourself by courageous people.
 Find people that aren't afraid of calling out your bullshit.